-Nearby, Larry Berg Flight Path Park is perfect for plane spotting with the kids since its located directly in line with the end of the south runway at YVR.
+Nearby, Larry Berg Flight Path Park is perfect for plane spotting with the kids since its located directly in line with the end of the south runway at Vancouver International Airport (YVR).
 Information boards describe some of the identifying features to look for so that even novice plane spotters can identify the aircraft overhead.

-Nearby, the Gulf of Georgia Cannery is a great place to explore what was once the biggest and busiest of the dozens of seafood canneries along the West Coast, while the Britannia Shipyards National Historic Site offers an interesting glimpse into British Columbia's seafaring past.
+Nearby, the Gulf of Georgia Cannery National Historic Site is a great place to explore what was once the biggest and busiest of the dozens of seafood canneries along the West Coast, while the Britannia Shipyards National Historic Site offers an interesting glimpse into British Columbia's seafaring past.

-Dont leave Steveston without trying another of the villages popular family activities - renting bikes from Village Bikes in Steveston and cycling the seaside trails along the dykes that surround Richmond.
+Don't leave Steveston without trying another of the village's popular family activities - renting bikes from Village Bikes and cycling the seaside trails along the dykes that surround Richmond.
 The trails follow and connect to the historic sites, parks and scenic stops, with places to pause for fish & chips or ice cream.

-For indoor family fun, the Riverport Sports and Entertainment Complex features Watermania, a massive aquatic centre; a skating rink; Go Bananas, an indoor play zone; Zone Bowling; a movie theatre and much more!
+For indoor family fun, the Riverport Sports and Entertainment Complex features Watermania, a massive aquatic centre; a skating rink; Go Bananas, an indoor play zone; a movie theatre and much more!

 Tweens & Teens

-If youre looking to head outside, Richmond Go Karts offers one of the longest and fastest tracks in Western Canada, at 800 metres (half a mile) long!
-And be sure to check-out Richmonds nine-hole Pitch n Putt course, located in Hugh Boyd Community Park, which is open from April through October.
+If you're looking to head outside, Richmond Go-Karts offers one of the longest and fastest tracks in Western Canada, at 800 metres (half a mile) long!
+And be sure to visit Richmond's nine-hole Pitch & Putt course, located in Hugh Boyd Community Park, which is open from April through October.